appressoas/django_cradmin/docs/gettingstartedguide.rst

 Enhance our Index View
 ----------------------
 So far our index view does very little, so lets expand it by fetching the Account and the user which is the Account Administrator and get this as context data used in our template.
-We use our `cradmin_role` to get the Account object, and filter eith the id of the `cradmin_role` to filter the AccountAdministrator objects.
+We use our `cradmin_role` to get the Account object.
+Further we use the CRadmin role of the current account to get the Account Administrator.

 Our ``account_dashboard.py`` file now looks something like this::